bolt/docs/docs/console-command/introduction.md

 ##### Default options

-Nut commands all have the following set of options that you can add to your command line:
+Console commands all have the following set of options that you can add to your command line:

 ```yaml